RCGP digital accessibility statement

 - Not all images have meaningful alt text.

-As the RCGP member portal is built on Salesforce, you may find further useful information in Salesforce's Product Accessibility Status statement.
+As the RCGP member portal and Fellowship application form are built on Salesforce, you may find further useful information in Salesforce's Product Accessibility Status statement.

 Third party content